tub-rip/events_viz/README.md

 ### Statement of the exercise

 See the [jupyter notebook](ex2_events_viz.ipynb).
-It is best visualized locally, as the images do not show up on GitLab.
+It is best visualized locally, as the images may not show online.
+In a terminal, run the command:

+	~/.local/bin/jupyter-notebook ex2_events_viz.ipynb

 ### Solution